 Evidence suggests that toxic chemicals known as aldehydes are formed in patients with noninfectious anterior uveitis and may be partially responsible for the inflammation in the disease.

-We announced positive data from our Phase II clinical trial of ADX-102 ophthalmic solution and started enrollment for Phase 3 in patients with noninfectious anterior uveitis.
-ADX-102 reduced cell count in a manner comparable to standard-of-care topical corticosteroids, which are effective but toxic, leading to glaucoma and cataracts in many patients.
+We announced positive data from our Phase II clinical trial of reproxalap ophthalmic solution and started enrollment for Phase 3 in patients with noninfectious anterior uveitis. reproxalap reduced cell count in a manner comparable to standard-of-care topical corticosteroids, which are effective but toxic, leading to glaucoma and cataracts in many patients.